 Arm® Cortex®-M3 in a nutshell

-The Arm® Cortex®-M3 32-bit processor is designed for high-performance, real-time processing in cost-constrained applications and can handle complex tasks.
-Cortex®-M3 based microcontrollers offer high scalability combined with an optimal trade-off between performance and cost.
+The 32-bit Arm® Cortex®-M3 core processor is designed for high-performance, real-time processing in cost-constrained applications and can handle complex tasks.
+Any Arm® Cortex®-M3 microcontroller offers high scalability combined with an optimal trade-off between performance and cost.

 Key features of Arm® Cortex®-M3 core